diliaur/displaysheets/README.md

 - [] Find a more robust way to pull this off.
 	- _2018/09/05_ Need the simplicity of Google Sheets for non-technical users to edit the spreadsheet & don't want to build a whole other (ungeneralizable) mini-CMS just to plug back into wordpress.
 But also don't want to risk the whole project going offline if the API breaks.
 Maybe can use Tabletop to export the spreadsheet & cache that.

+## Notes

+- _2018/09/05_ Tried List.js with the JS-generated list of scholarship awards and it broke the page (lol).
+Could be because the awards are inserted into the DOM via JS & List.js refreshes the DOM somehow, but the scholarship list generator isn't called again.
+There's a way to construct a list in List.js so maybe this is the way to go, rather than the custom template currently used.

 ## Libraries explored or used

 - [Tabletop.js](https://github.com/jsoma/tabletop)